HarshalVankudre/rag_chat_app/README.md

 - **📄 Document Ingestion**
   - Upload and embed `.pdf`, `.docx`, `.txt`, `.md`, `.csv`, `.log` files.
-  - Documents are chunked, embedded (OpenAI), and stored in Pinecone.
+  - Documents are parsed with [Docling](https://github.com/IBM/docling) for high-fidelity text extraction, then chunked, embedded (OpenAI), and stored in Pinecone.
   - Handles German umlauts gracefully (`ä→ae`, `ö→oe`, `ü→ue`, etc.).
+- **🔍 Multi-index Retrieval**
+  - Configure multiple Pinecone indexes and the chatbot will merge results across all of them for each answer.

 - **⚙️ Dynamic Configuration**
   - Environment setup directly from the Streamlit UI.